OpenXmlDev/Open-Xml-PowerTools/README.md

 Unfortunately, this development came right as I am starting a 10-day vacation, so will need to balance making the necessary enhancements with my other vacation activities!
 But stay tuned, I expect to make progress in the next couple of days.

+I will post major announcements here in the README.md, but if you want to stay more abreast of developments, follow my blog at [www.ericwhite.com/blog](http://www.ericwhite.com/blog).
+Also, follow me on twitter: @EricWhiteDev.

 Warm Regards,

 Eric White